Online Safety Bill [HL]

 Overview

-This Online Safety Bill aims to enhance online safety for children and young people by requiring internet service providers and mobile phone operators to offer an adult content-free service unless a subscriber specifically opts in and verifies their age.
-It also mandates device manufacturers to include content filtering tools and requires the government to educate parents about online safety.
+This Online Safety Bill aims to enhance online safety for children and young people by requiring internet service providers (ISPs), mobile operators, and electronic device manufacturers to take specific actions to filter inappropriate content and provide safety information.
+It also mandates the government to educate parents about online safety.

 Description